bukharilab/syAI4ML_PIMA/README.md

-# syAI4ML_PIMA
+# syAI4ML_PIMA A project by Bukhari Lab

+Contributors

+- Iram Wajahat
+- AmritPal Singh
+- Fazel Keshtkar
+- Syed Ahmad Chan Bukhari

-## Official Github for "A Symbolic AI Framework for Enhanced Diabetes Prognosis Accuracy and Explainability"
+A Symbolic AI Framework for Enhanced Diabetes Prognosis Accuracy and Explainability

 ## Tutorial:
 To execute the code from scratch, please follow these steps: